caioso/gbx/docs/knowledge-base/README.md

 END
 ```

-In the previous example, function `MY_FUNCTION` is declared accepting two input arguments (`ARGUMENT_1` and `ARGUMENT_2`) and two output argments (`RETURN_1` and `RETURN_2`).
+In the previous example, function `MY_FUNCTION` is declared accepting two input arguments (`ARGUMENT_1` and `ARGUMENT_2`) and two output arguments (`RETURN_1` and `RETURN_2`).
 Input argument `ARGUMENT_1` has been defined with type `BYTE` while output argument `RETURN_2` has  type `WORD`.
 The assembler will issue type-mismatch warnings whenever argument types do not match during a function call or when using output arguments.
-There is no theoritical limit on the number of input and output arguments.
+There is no theoretical limit on the number of input and output arguments.

 #### `BGN`
 #### `END`